Skip navigation

 Financing

-Under the Coalition government’s new ‘Affordable Rent’ regime, government grants from the governments Homes and Communities Agency are only available to registered providers of affordable housing that have the assets to raise substantial sums of private finance.
-Given the shortage of funding available from commercial banks, registered providers are turning to the bond markets to raise funds through long term bond issues.
-The level of grant funding has also reduced because of the higher ‘Affordable Rents’ (up to 80% of the open market rent for similar properties) which registered providers bidding for grant funding are now required to charge for new homes.
-This makes it very difficult for small housing co-operatives to arrange funding for rental housing.
-The only new co-operative rental housing that is likely to be produced under this new ‘Affordable Rent’ regime will be where a registered provider uses its financial capacity to develop a co-operative.
-The Confederation of Co-operative Housing is working with the HCA to encourage registered providers to consider developing co-operatives where there is support for them from the local authority, but only a small number of registered providers have indicated an interest in this initiative.
+Under the Coalition government’s new ‘Affordable Rent’ regime, government grants from the government’s Homes and Communities Agency are only available to registered providers of affordable housing that have the assets to raise substantial sums of private finance.
+Given the shortage of funding available from commercial banks, registered providers are turning to the bond markets to raise funds through long-term bond issues.
+The level of grant funding has also been reduced because of the higher ‘Affordable Rents’ (up to 80% of the open market rent for similar properties) which registered providers bidding for grant funding are now required to charge for new homes.
+This makes it very difficult for small housing cooperatives to arrange funding for rental housing.
+The only new cooperative rental housing that is likely to be produced under this new ‘Affordable Rent’ regime will be where a registered provider uses its financial capacity to develop a cooperative.
+The Confederation of Co-operative Housing is working with the HCA to encourage registered providers to consider developing cooperatives where there is support for them from the local authority, but only a small number of registered providers have indicated an interest in this initiative.

 Legal Framework

-Housing co-operatives do not have their own special legislative framework in housing or property law and operate, like other landlords, under landlord and tenant legislation.
-The special democratic nature of ‘fully mutual housing co-operatives – (legally called ‘cooperative housing associations’) is recognised by their exclusion from statutory forms of tenancy and the statutory protection of tenant rights.
-A fully mutual co-operative is one where the rules of the co-operative require that all tenants be members and that only members can be tenants.
-Ownership co-operatives and short-life co-operatives tend to be registered as fully mutual co-operatives.
-Members of tenant management co-operatives have statutory secure tenancies because they remain tenants of their council landlord.
-Community Gateway associations are registered under rules that do not require all tenants to be members, so their members have statutory assured tenancies, like the tenants of other registered providers of low cost rental (housing associations) registered with the HCA.
+Housing cooperatives do not have their own special legislative framework in housing or property law and operate, like other landlords, under landlord and tenant legislation.
+The special democratic nature of ‘fully mutual housing cooperatives – (legally called ‘cooperative housing associations’) is recognized by their exclusion from statutory forms of tenancy and the statutory protection of tenant rights.
+A fully mutual cooperative is one where the rules of the cooperative require that all tenants be members and that only members can be tenants.
+Ownership cooperatives and short-life cooperatives tend to be registered as fully mutual cooperatives.
+Members of tenant management cooperatives have statutory secure tenancies because they remain tenants of their council landlord.
+Community Gateway associations are registered under rules that do not require all tenants to be members, so their members have statutory assured tenancies, like the tenants of other registered providers of low-cost rental (housing associations) registered with the HCA.

-All co-operatives that have provided housing with grant funding from government must be registered with and regulated by the HCA.
+All cooperatives that have provided housing with grant funding from the government must be registered with and regulated by the HCA.

-Founded in 1993, the Confederation of Co-operative Housing (CCH) is the UK organisation representing housing co-operatives.
-Its membership is open to housing co-operatives, regional federations of housing co-operatives and tenant-controlled housing organisations.
-The Confederation’s objectives are to promote co-operative and tenant controlled housing as a viable alternative form of tenure, to represent their interests and to provide a networking forum.
+Founded in 1993, the Confederation of Co-operative Housing (CCH) is the UK organisation representing housing cooperatives.
+Its membership is open to housing cooperatives, regional federations of housing cooperatives and resident-controlled housing organisations.

 Resources Tagged "United Kingdom"